Home » Dinner Recipes » Chicken and Dumplings

 • Preheat oven to 350F degrees.
 Spray a baking sheet with nonstick cooking spray.

 • Place 2-3 chicken breasts on the baking sheet.
-Drizzle 2 Tablespoons olive oil on the chicken and season with salt and pepper
+Drizzle 2 Tablespoons oil on the chicken and season with salt and pepper

 • Bake chicken for about 45 minutes.
 Chicken will reach an internal temperature of 165F degrees when fully cooked.
 Once the chicken is cooked, shred it with two forks.